Praveenkanna16/Ecommerce-main/README.md

 Overview

 In this milestone, we created a product info page that displays all the product data and allows users to select the quantity and add the items to their cart.

+Milestone 17: Cart Functionality Implementation

+In this milestone, we implemented the cart functionality, allowing users to add, view, and remove items from their cart.
+The cart state is managed using localStorage to persist data across page reloads.

+Milestone 18: